Russian rouble steadies on eve of central bank rate decision

 The market is also looking ahead to Friday's interest rate decision.

-Weekly consumer prices rose marginally last week, data showed on Wednesday, cementing expectations of analysts polled by Reuters, who expect the central bank to hold rates at 7.5%, with the risk of inflationary pressure picking up limiting room for manoeuvre on any monetary easing.
+Weekly consumer prices rose marginally last week, data showed on Wednesday, cementing expectations for the central bank to hold rates at 7.5%, with the risk of inflationary pressure limiting room for manoeuvre on any monetary easing.

 "We still see no reason for the central bank to change the rate and its rhetoric, but inflation risks will continue to concern the central bank more than economic growth," said Dmitry Polevoy, head of investment at Locko-Invest.